 Chains

-| Spread Inside | First and last views touch parent edges, others distributed evenly | Toolbars with icons at edges, rating stars |
+Spread Inside - First and last views touch the edges, others spaced evenly.
+Good for toolbars with icons at both ends.

 Guidelines